Yoga is a fabulous form of mind-body exercise. It’s existed for eons because it works, and there’s a style to suit everyone’s fitness level.

 Prevent Injuries During Your Yoga Practice

 Yoga is a fabulous form of exercise for preventing and easing chronic pain.
-However, any physical activity can result in a stint on the disabled list if you aren’t careful.
+However, any physical activity can put you on the disabled list, if you aren’t careful.
 Follow the five tips above to prevent injury during your yoga practice.